Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Compare: Velvet vs. ABySS—both use de Bruijn graphs for short reads, but ABySS distributes computation across machines while Velvet runs on a single node.
+Compare: Velvet vs. ABySS: both use de Bruijn graphs for short reads, but ABySS distributes computation across machines while Velvet runs on a single node.
 Choose ABySS when your genome exceeds available RAM; choose Velvet for smaller, faster assemblies.

-These tools build on basic de Bruijn approaches with sophisticated algorithms to handle challenging scenarios like uneven coverage, single-cell data, and complex microbial communities.
+These tools build on the basic de Bruijn graph framework with more sophisticated algorithms to handle challenging scenarios like uneven coverage, single-cell data, and complex microbial communities.

 | Concept | Best Examples |